Dmitry-Skachkov/Wannier90_examples/Example_4/README.md

 > pw.x < scf.in > scf.out

-In order to speed up the calculation we can start calculation from previous charge density:
+In order to speed up this calculation we can start calculation from previous charge density:
 ```
 &electrons
     startingpot = 'file'
 /
 ```

 In order to prepare input file for Wannier90 calculation, we need to insert the same k-mesh data as in QE input, which we generated with *kmesh.pl* utility.
 And in order the band structure k-path corresponds to QE k-path,we need to extract the k-path in reciplocal crystal_b coordinates from QE output:
 ```
 begin kpoint_path